KananIbadzade/Snake-Blackjack/README.md

 <br>
 Snake Game, BlackJack, and GameManager/Login.
 <br>
-Open in a new tab and zoom in if you want to see more.
+Open the image in  a new tab and zoom in if you want to see more details.

 # Installation Instructions
 Pre-requisites: